carlsonp/carlsonp.github.io/README.md

 * Run `bundle update --all` to update dependencies.
 This will update the `Gemfile.lock` file.
 Then run `bundle install` to install the updated dependencies.
 * Run `bundle check` to make sure all dependencies are satisfied.
 * Run `bundle outdated` to check for updates.
-* Run `bundle exec htmlproofer ./_site --only-4xx --check-favicon --check-html` to run the proofer that validates the site.
+* Run `bundle exec htmlproofer ./_site --only-4xx --check-favicon --check-html` to run the proofer that validates the site (seems to only work on Linux).
 * To generate Resume and CV PDFs:
   * Install Chrome
   * On Windows: